davidbegin/python-in-the-morning/Day37/NOTES.md

 =======
   * The Problem with Syntax Sugar
-    - Nows theres 2 ways to do it, now your code is not uni
+    - Nows theres 2 ways to do it, now your code is not unified

 	* Postgresql versus MySql for your first DB